Quitch/Galactic-War-Multiplanetary-Systems/README.md

 Maps are not included with this mod; they are loaded in maps from map packs you already have installed.

-Any maps reliant on server mods have not been included as these will not work in Galactic War.

 ## Installation

 Download and install this mod via the Planetary Annihilation TITANS in-game [Community Mods](https://steamcommunity.com/sharedfiles/filedetails/?id=1417396826).